fauzisho/Architecture-Kit-Swift/README.md

 - [Architecting iOS Apps with VIPER](https://www.objc.io/issues/13-architecture/viper/)

 ### Contribution
 Architecture Kit Swift is fully open-source.
-Allsuggestions and contributions are welcome!
+All suggestions and contributions are welcome!